 Eggs.
 We love our eggs.
 Anywhere on the traveller circuit you will find some variation on eggs and toast for breakfast.
 In countries with a lot of curries, my boys often go for an omelette at dinner.
 It took them a while to become curry connoisseurs.

 Western breakfast foods are a great way of feeding travelling children.
 They love banana pancakes, hot chocolate, porridge, eggs any way you like, and toast with jam.
 We tend to stay away from cold cereal and prepared fruit salads unless we’re confident with hygiene.
-Anywhere tourists go, you will find somewhere selling western style breakfasts.
+Anywhere tourists go, you will find somewhere selling western-style cooked breakfasts.
 Accommodation that includes breakfast can save you a lot of money

 Countries With Spicy Food and Kids